Driving in Europe: What You Need to Know

 Make sure you check your level of car insurance cover.
 The green card acts as proof of third-party cover, meaning that while you’ll be insured for the cost of damage to another car, it is your responsibility to pay for any repairs to your own.
 This may not be the same as the cover you get from your insurance provider in the UK.

-As before, it's a good idea to get a free paper copy of your driving licence by applying for a licence check code and downloading the relevant PDF.
-It’s also wise to make a copy of your driving licence card to carry along with the original and your car’s V5C registration certificate, also known as the logbook.
+As before, it's a good idea to get a free paper copy of your driving licence information by applying for a licence check code in the DVLA website, downloading the relevant PDF and printing it off.
+It’s also wise to make a copy of your driving licence card to carry along with the original, and your car’s V5C registration certificate, also known as the logbook.
 If you don’t own the car (if, for example, it’s a company car), you’ll also need a letter of authorisation from whoever does.
 Hire or lease cars will need a VE103 certificate.

 Organising European breakdown cover is another smart move.
 This will not only pick up the bill if your car needs to be towed, but usually gives you access to an English-speaking recovery service.